coapjs/node-coap/README.md

   The expected value is the URI of the target.
 E.g.: 'coap://192.168.5.13:6793'
 - `multicast`: If set to `true`, forces request to be multicast.
 Several `response` events will be emitted for each received response.
 It's user's responsibility to set proper multicast `host` parameter in request configuration.
-Default 'false'.
+Default `false`.
 - `multicastTimout`: time to wait for multicast reponses in milliseconds.
 It is only applicable in case if `multicast` is `true`.
 Default `20000 ms`.